-Students who are moving into Dakin, Merrill, or Prescott House for the coming academic year may store items in their new housing area over the summer.
-Greenwich and Enfield residents must store their items in the basement of either Merrill or Dakin House and are prohibited from storing any items within their apartments.
-Because there is no storage within Greenwich or Enfield, one box per mod for kitchen items in those areas will be allowed into Dakin House storage.
+Students who are moving into Dakin, Merrill, or Prescott for the coming academic year may store items in their new housing area over the summer.
+Greenwich and Enfield residents must store their items in the basement of either Merrill or Dakin and are prohibited from storing any items within their apartments.
+Because there is no storage within Greenwich or Enfield, one box per mod for kitchen items in those areas will be allowed into Dakin storage.
 This box needs to be clearly labeled with the mod number and the date it is being deposited.
 All unclaimed boxes will be discarded at the discretion of residence life staff in the fall.

-Storage closets within Greenwich and Enfield Houses are NOT secure and any items left at the end of the academic year will be discarded and students will be assessed charges for extra cleaning costs.
+Storage closets within Greenwich and Enfield Areas are NOT secure and any items left at the end of the academic year will be discarded and students will be assessed charges for extra cleaning costs.
 Students who go on leave or field study may NOT leave items in storage during their absence.
 There is no access to storage over the summer.
 Students must remove items from storage within the first few weeks of September (dates will be posted in the fall).
 Items left beyond that time will be discarded at the discretion of residence life staff.